Quick Start Guide to Print Your PDF (1 minute read)

 2.)
 Review the default print & binding options, choose others if desired.

-Note 1- Printing types: We only print double-sided so there is no option to indicate this.
-Choose from BW, Color, or BW with 1st Page Color.
+Note 1- Printing types: All printing types are double-sided unless indicated otherwise.
+Choose from BW, Color, or BW with 1st Page Color, or, BW-Single Sided.

 3.)
 Input your billing address.

 4.)
 The default shipping address is your billing address.
 This can be changed by clicking the checkbox next to your shipping address.
 Click the green button to continue/accept changes.
 We ship to the United States and Canada.

 Pro tip: At this step, you can also add other addresses manually, or by CSV file.
 The site will automatically update the printing and binding charges to extend to the additional addresses.